Core Operating Departments

 Finance and Administration provides oversight and administrative support for Columbia University Facilities & Operations in its daily operations, manages budgeting and accounting, capital finance, residential finance and parking, and develops and produces organizational analyses to assist in long-term strategic planning.

-Columbia University Medical Center (CUMC) Facilities Management and Campus Services is a separate entity that is comprised of several divisions that provide services at the University’s Medical Center, including Custodial Operations, Engineering & Maintenance, Capital Project Management, Facilities Compliance, Student Housing Services, Energy Management & Sustainability, Facilities Finance & Administration, Health Sciences Library, Faculty Club, and Student Health Services.
+Columbia University Irving Medical Center (CUIMC) Facilities Management and Campus Services is a separate entity that is comprised of several divisions that provide services at the University’s Medical Center, including Custodial Operations, Engineering & Maintenance, Capital Project Management, Facilities Compliance, Student Housing Services, Energy Management & Sustainability, Facilities Finance & Administration, Health Sciences Library, Faculty Club, and Student Health Services.